KomodoPlatform/NotaryNodes/notarynodes/peer2cloud/Readme.md

 * We successfully AIRDROPPED 3% of https://pungotoken.com to our voters
 * We successfully AIRDROPPED 2% fo https://pungotoken.com to Komodo community
-* We sent NODE MINING Revenues to our VOTERS for a total of almost 9.000 KMD
+* We accumulated almost 3000 KMD in Public Buyback Fund and sent Revenues to our VOTERS
 * Our AR node has been automatically Reelected for 1 year